 Membership

-PGDTF membership consists of representatives from each Transmission Planner that is subject to TPL-007-2, ERCOT, and other interested Transmission and/or Distribution Service Providers (TDSPs), Qualified Scheduling Entities (QSEs) and Resource Entities.
+PGDTF membership consists of representatives from each Transmission Service Provider in accordance with paragraph (1)(c) of Planning Guide Section 6.11, ERCOT, and other interested Qualified Scheduling Entities (QSEs) and Resource Entities.
 The open sessions of the PGDTF will be open to all interested parties.

 Chair and Vice-Chair